-That near brush with death would later put me on a mission to find some answers about how this conditon happens and how to prevent it from happening(especialy to me).
-After surviving a bout of Pancreatitis myself in 2006,I developed a deeper understanding of ulcers and how it affects other organs of the body.
+That near brush with death would later put me on a mission to find some answers about how this condition happens and how to prevent it from happening(especially to me).
+After surviving a bout of Pancreatitis myself in 2006,I developed a deeper understanding of ulcers and how they affect other organs of the body.

 Stomach ulcers may be easily cured, but they can become severe without proper treatment.

 Stomach ulcers are almost always caused by one of the following: